microsoft/LightGBM/docs/Installation-Guide.rst

      git clone --recursive https://github.com/Microsoft/LightGBM ; cd LightGBM mkdir build ; cd build
      cmake -DUSE_HDFS=ON ..
+     # if you have installed HDFS to a customized location, you should specify paths to HDFS headers (hdfs.h) and library (libhdfs.so) like the following:
+     # cmake -DUSE_HDFS=ON -DHDFS_LIB_DIR=/usr/lib/hadoop-hdfs/lib -DHDFS_INCLUDE_DIR=/usr/lib/hadoop-hdfs/include/ ..
      make -j4

 Build Java Wrapper